AGRINFO AGRINFO logo

 Aim: Amend the list of products of animal origin subject to official controls at border control posts, including their codes from the Combined Nomenclature (CN).

-Timeline: Public consultation expected soon, adoption of the Regulation expected in second quarter of 2025.
+Timeline: Public consultation expected soon, adoption of Regulation expected in second quarter of 2025.

-Timeline: Public consultation expected soon, adoption of the Regulation expected in first quarter of 2025.
+Timeline: Public consultation expected in 2025, adoption of Regulation expected in second quarter of 2026.

 Organic production